ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 A `User’s Guide for the use of stochastic physics <https://stochastic-physics.readthedocs.io/en/ufs-v1.0.0>`_ is provided.

-The UFS Weather Model ingests files produced by chgres_cube and outputs files in NetCDF format on a Gaussian grid in the horizontal and model levels in the vertical.
+The UFS Weather Model ingests files produced by chgres_cube and outputs files in netCDF format on a Gaussian grid in the horizontal and model levels in the vertical.

 Post-processor